sitong-eva/Final-Project/proposal.md

 My implementation plan includes using the following:
 1. Tarot reading
-    - APIs and libraries\
+    - APIs and libraries
          - https://github.com/ekelen/tarot-api\
          - ChatGPT/OpenAI API

 2. Web app/final product
+      - Using Flask, HTML/CSS
       - Testing the fucntionalities for website with friends and family

 ### Part 4: Project Schedule